New adult programs in communication and sign language interpreting introduced

 Goshen College has launched two new career building programs for adult students, in communication and sign language interpreting that will begin in the fall of 2021.

 The Deaf Studies program at Goshen College will introduce you to the rich language and culture of the Deaf community.
-Designed for students with an interest in Deaf culture and American Sign Language (ASL), the Deaf studies program offers two concentrations: a social work focus or an education focus.
-Both concentrations prepare students to use their ASL skills in various career paths working with the Deaf community.
+Designed for students with an interest in Deaf culture and American Sign Language (ASL), the Deaf studies program offers two concentrations: a social services focus or an education focus.
+Both concentrations prepare students to use their ASL skills in various career paths working with the Deaf community and students will also spend a semester as a visiting student at Gallaudet University in Washington, D.C.

 The social service concentration prepares students for career options that involve working directly with Deaf individuals and their families.
 Students in this concentration will learn about topics like Deaf culture, community, family dynamics, and mental health.
 You will also learn how to provide services to the Deaf community that are culturally competent and relevant.